WRA(1) General Commands Manual WRA(1)

 When wra is first run it creates a symlink ~/.config/wra/wrarc pointing

-to an uneditable list of radio stations.
-The user is free to replace
+to a read-only list of radio stations.
+The user is free to replace the

-the symlink with the file that it points to and then edit it.
+symlink with a read-write copy of the file that the symlink points to

 OPTIONS